‘I had to learn that failing goes with the job’

 P.Z.: In retrospect, I'm glad it didn't come off.

-SRF: The plan now is for a 300-metre tower by Thom Mayne.
+SRF: The plan now is for a 300-metre tower by Thom Mayne in Vals.
 What do you think of this project?

 P.Z.: Thom Mayne is a good, interesting architect.
-Twenty five years ago, we taught together at a university in Los Angeles.
+Twenty-five years ago, we taught together at a university in Los Angeles.
 I was most impressed by him.
 He often used to say things in response to criticism that I didn't understand at all – and when I looked round, I could see that our colleagues and the students didn't understand what he meant either.
-Los Angeles has several fantastic buildings of his, but he secures that sort of assignment because of a situation that he's totally unfamiliar with.
+Los Angeles has several fantastic buildings of his.
+But this commission [for the Vals tower] involves a setting he is totally unfamiliar with.
 A gigantic tower in a mountain village?
 I have to say no.

 SRF: A project for a music hotel in Braunwald was recently turned down by the municipal assembly, and it's now hanging in the balance.
 What do you think of that?